Minardi PS03

-The Minardi PS03 is a Formula One car used by the Minardi team during the 2003 Formula One season.
+The Minardi PS03 was the car with which the Minardi team competed in the 2003 Formula One World Championship.

 Overview

 Minardi announced that for the 2003 season, veteran Dutch driver Jos Verstappen and rookie Justin Wilson would race for the team, replacing Alex Yoong who went to ChampCar and Mark Webber who joined Jaguar Racing.
 Wilson joined the team after a crowdfunding effort by his father, and former F1 driver Jonathan Palmer after Justin had missed out on a drive with Jordan Grand Prix in 2002 due to his height.
 Minardi agreed to make a car that would fit his frame.
 It was reported at the time both Verstappen and Wilson paid £2million for their drives.
-Anthony Davidson, who stepped in to drive the PS02 had been linked with a drive, but declined at the cost.heir drives.
+Anthony Davidson, who stepped in to drive the PS02 had been linked with a drive, but declined at the cost.
+Verstappen returned to the F1 grid after sitting out the 2002 season.
 Matteo Bobbi was retained for a third season as test and development driver for the PS03.

 Previous engine supplier Asiatech had gone out of business, and discussions with Ferrari to provide engines were ongoing through late 2002.
-Ultimately, the team went with Cosworth engines as the £15million fee for Ferrari engines was too great.
+Ultimately, the team went with Cosworth engines as the £15million lease fee for Ferrari engines was too great and the team was forced to redesign the PS03 engine bay (as PS03 initially was designed around Asiatech engine) in order to accommodate Cosworth engine installation due to late deal.
 The teams supply issues were apparent again, after Michelin stepped away in November 2002 as tyre supplier, with Jos Verstappen arriving to test in Valencia and Minardi had no tyres for the PS03.
 Therefore, Verstappen tested the 2001 PS01 on Avon F3000 tyres.
 It would not be until late February 2003 an agreement with Bridgestone was reached.
 Late in February, Minardi held a test session at Imola Circuit where the second Cosworth powered PS03 chassis was tested for the first time, with Bridgestone tyres.
 Just 24 hours before the car would be packed for transit to Australia for the first round.
+As power-assisted rack and pinion steering system became mandatory in the sport from 2003 season onwards, Minardi PS03 was the last-ever Formula One car to adopt the power-assisted rack and pinion steering system due to previous Minardi car utilized the manual rack and pinion steering.